willhansen/RoyaltyOffRevenueLicense/README.md

 Exactly like its name implies, the Royalty Off Revenue license allows anyone to use the licensed software as long as they give the developer a percentage of the revenue earned from its use.

-It also defines how contributors to a project under the license can add their own royalties, offering an incentive to contribute (explained in [Appendix A](#appendix-a-the-math)).
+It also defines how contributors to a project under the license can add their own royalties, offering an incentive to contribute (explained in the math section below).

 Code under the license that is modified must be disclosed.